ChrisLynch96/popular-information-dissemination-in-NDN/README.md

 - Attributes
     - traceFile: relative path to trace file which will be used in the simulation.
     - disseminationMethod: The dissemination method to be used in the simulation.
 Used for placing resultant data in the correct directory.
     - range: The range of communication for nodes in the network.
-Can be either 100, 200 or 300 metres.
 - Resultant data will be output into ```graphs/data/<data_dissemination_method_here>/``` folder.
 - NB: The NFD submodule needs to be altered to use the the correct ```UnsolicitedDataPolicy``` derivative.
 For *Unsolicited data* and *pure NDN* use ```DropAllUnsolicitedDataPolicy```.
 For the `proactive pushing` use either ```AdmitAllUnsolicitedDataPolicy``` or ```AdmitNetworkUnsolicitedDataPolicy```.
+- example: ```./waf --run "glosa-with-freshness --traceFile=scenarios/trace-files/academic-paper/111n-285v-100kmh.tcl --disseminationMethod=pure-ndn_1s --range=300"```